 Historically, the Agency utilized investment agreements and repurchase agreements for the investment of a significant amount of Program Funds, Revenues and Prepayments and Reserve Funds under the Trust Agreement.
-More recently, on account of current market conditions, the Agency has been unable to enter into such agreements that provided for rates of return and other provisions acceptable to the Agency.
-Funds held under the Trust Agreement are currently invested in other investments, principally consisting of Government Obligations and a commingled short-term Investment Fund maintained by the North Carolina State Treasurer.
+More recently, the Agency has been unable to enter into such agreements that provided for rates of return and other provisions acceptable to the Agency.
 Should market conditions result in a return of investment rates to more attractive levels, the Agency may return to a broader use of investment and repurchase agreements permitted by the Trust Agreement.

-DESCRIPTION OF THE SERIES 41 BONDS
+DESCRIPTION OF THE SERIES 42 BONDS